 - 1 29 ounce can tomatoes with juice, pulsed in blender

 - 3 medium carrots, peeled and chopped into about 1/2” to 3/4″ dice

 - 3 large potatoes, 3/4″ diced **

 - 1 small or 1/2 larger head green cabbage, about 3 cups in bite-sized pieces **

 - 1/2 cup or more leftover corned beef; diced if not already in bite-sized shreds

 - salt & pepper to taste

-*If your corned beef broth is super strong, only use part of it mixed with some stock or cut it with water.
+- *If your corned beef broth is very strong, only use part of it mixed with some stock or cut it with water.

-**If you wish and have enough you can make this with all of your leftover corned beef vegetables.
-Just add them in after the tomato paste is caramelized and simmer long enough to heat through.
-If you don’t have enough to make the soup, you can still add in what you do have to heat through at the end.
+- **If you wish and have enough, you can make this with all of your leftover corned beef dinner vegetables.
+Just add them in after the tomato paste is caramelized and the stock is in.
+Simmer long enough to heat through and proceed with the recipe.
+If you don’t have enough leftover vegetables to make the soup, what vegetables you do have can be added to heat through at the end.

 Nutrition: Using smaller amounts of meat: Calories 180; Total Fat 3 g, 4 %; Saturated Fat 1 g 5 %; Monounsaturated Fat 0 g; Polyunsaturated Fat 0 g; Trans Fat 0 g; Cholesterol 12 mg 4 %; Sodium 265 mg 11 %; Potassium 1030 mg 29 %; Total Carbohydrate 33 g 11 %; Dietary Fiber 5 g 21 %; Sugars 9 g; Protein 8 g 16 %; Vitamin A 25 %; Vitamin C 113 %; Calcium 6 %; Iron 11 %